 - Human resources administration

 - Small classes are offered and class times will vary.

 Students must have a minimum IELTS 6.5 across all bands (no band below 6.5), or equivalent*, for direct entry to the Master of Administrative Science degree program.
 Students will take a course load of nine academic credits in addition to EPS 6299, Graduate Research Seminar, in the first trimester.
 Students will take the remaining 21 credits in the next 3 terms, enabling them to complete the 30-credit degree program in as little as four consecutive trimesters.

 *Students using TOEFL Home Edition, PTE Academic Online, and iTEP will be required to take the EPT.

-International students who do not yet meet the English language proficiency requirements for direct admission to the Master of Administrative Science (MAS) degree program, and who wish to take MAS coursework while upgrading their academic English abilities, may qualify for acceptance into the Foundations in Academic Research (FAR) program or the Master Academic Foundations (MAF) program at FDU.
+International students who do not yet meet the English language proficiency requirements for direct admission to the Master of Administrative Science (MAS) degree program, and who wish to take MAS coursework while upgrading their academic English abilities, may qualify for acceptance into the Foundations in Academic Research (FAR) program or the Pre-Master Program (PMP) at FDU.